Zhaoqing-wang/SlimR/README.md

 SlimR is an R package designed for annotating single-cell and spatial-transcriptomics (ST) datasets.
 It supports the creation of a unified marker list, Markers_list, using sources including: the package's built-in curated species-specific cell type and marker reference databases (e.g., 'Cellmarker2', 'PanglaoDB', 'scIBD', 'TCellSI'), Seurat objects containing cell label information, or user-provided Excel tables mapping cell types to markers.

-Based on the Markers_list, SlimR can calculate gene expression of different cell types and predict annotation information and calculate corresponding AUC ('Celltype_Calculate') with one click, and annotate it ('Celltype_Annotation').
+Based on the Markers_list, SlimR can calculate gene expression of different cell types and predict annotation information and calculate corresponding AUC ('Celltype_Calculate') with one click, and annotate it ('Celltype_Annotation'), then verify it ('Celltype_Verification').
 At the same time, it can calculate gene expression corresponding to the cell type to generate the corresponding annotation reference map for manual annotation (for example, 'Heatmap', 'Dot Plot', 'Box plot').

 ## Table of Contents
 1. [Preparation](#1-preparation)